 Dr. C.B.
 (Carolien) Lunenborg

-Is project coordinator of the Centre of Expertise and coordinator for education at the University of Groningen, Orthopedagogical sciences: Behaviour, parenting and Children's Rights & Learning and Development.
-She also works as coordinator of the Orthopedagogical sciences master's internships.
+Is general education coordinator at the University of Groningen, Department of Orthopedagogy: Child and Family Welfare and Learning and Development.
+She also works as project coordinator of the Centre of Expertise.

 N.J.M.
 (Nynke) Blokland